kevintrankt/Gigabyte-Z390-I-Aorus-Pro-Opencore/README.md

 # Gigabyte-Z390-I-Aorus-Pro-Opencore

-This is my Opencore setup for the Gigabyte Z390 I Aorus Pro ITX motherboard.
-This should be used as a reference; there is no guarantee that my set up will work for yours even if you have the same hardware.
+This is my Opencore setup for the Gigabyte Z390 I Aorus Pro ITX motherboard. **This should be used as a reference**; there is no guarantee that my set up will work for yours even if you have the same hardware.
 This was originally a Clover build, but I converted to Opencore because I was tired of having to update so many things for each macOS update with Clover.

 ## Hardware
 * **CPU:** Intel Core i7-8700 3.2 GHz 6-Core Processor